📞 (480) 757-9989 · Mon–Fri 8am–6pm MST

 Arizona is home to 22 federally recognized tribes, covering more than a quarter of the state's land.
 Tribal law is a unique specialty involving the interplay between tribal, state, and federal jurisdiction.
 Tribal law attorneys handle Indian Child Welfare Act (ICWA) cases, tribal court litigation, gaming compacts, land disputes, and business matters involving tribal entities.

-We're actively adding Tribal Law attorneys in Apache County
+All Tribal Law Attorneys in Apache County (4)

 Common Tribal Law Cases